detroit/detroit/EXAMPLE.md

   end
 ```

-If no `type` setting is given, it is assumed to be same as the tool instance name.
+If no `tooltype` setting is given, it is assumed to be same as the tool
-In the above example `rdoc` is taken to be both the tool desired and the name of
+instance name.
+In the above example `rdoc` is taken to be both the type
-this particular instance.
+of tool and the name of the particular instance.
+(Note that simply `tool`
+can be used as a shorthand for `tooltype`.)

 A few years ago, Sinatra came along and popularized the use of the `#set` method.
 A simple addition to Detroit's assembly file parser now allows for this arguably